top of page

 • Dobby – Devon Rex

 As a Veterinary Behaviorist, she has dedicated much of her time to improving education in the field.
 She has written various articles for professional veterinary journals such as Clinician's Brief, Pet Quarterly, and The Team.
 She has been interviewed extensively for periodical magazines, online forums, podcasts, television, and newspapers.
 She is Fear Free Certified® and serves as a member of the Fear Free® Advisory Committee.
-She is an International Association of Animal Behavior Certified Animal Behavior Consultant.
-She serves on the Board of Directors of The Animal Welfare League of Arlington (Virginia), and the American College of Veterinary Behaviorist's Board of Regents, where she is Head of the Specialty Training Committee.
-Dr. Pike acts as an instructor for E-Training for Dogs, an online education program, is mentor to her own residents, (Robyn Hayes, DVM, Esther Eng, DVM, and Samara Nalla, DVM), was an editorial advisory member for American Veterinarian®, and continues to present at national and global veterinary conferences and symposiums throughout the year
+She is an International Association of Animal Behavior Certified Dog Behavior Consultant.
+She served on the Board of Directors of The Animal Welfare League of Arlington (Virginia), and is the Secretary for the American College of Veterinary Behaviorist's Board of Regents, and the Head of the Specialty Training Committee.
+Dr. Pike acts as an instructor for E-Training for Dogs, an online education program, is mentor to her own residents, (Robyn Hayes, DVM, Esther Eng, DVM, Sameera Nalla, DVM, and Kelly B. Engler, DVM), and continues to present at national and global veterinary conferences and symposiums throughout the year.
+Since moving to Northern Virginia in the summer of 2016, she's been building a network of behavior resources.
+She is currently the co-owner of both Animal Behavior Wellness Center locations in Fairfax, VA and Richmond, VA.
+The Animal Behavior Wellness Center is the ONLY certified private practice to provide residency positions for budding veterinary behaviorists.
+She sees pets with behavior disorders ranging from mild fears to extreme aggression, compulsive disorders, and panic disorders.
+With her extensive knowledge and caring nature, she has gathered a team of behavior professionals capable of tackling any behavior problem.
+As her influence in the DC metropolitan area grows, she is working to expand prevention services with her support staff by providing socialization classes and patient handling workshops for other veterinary professionals.

 ALP.png